wso2/docs-is/en/docs/develop/apis/service-provider-configurations-used-with-apis.md

 !!! info "Related Links"
     -   For key APIs relevant for developers, see [Using APIs](../../apis/use-apis).
-    -   For a list of the operations that can be performed with different permission levelsSee [Permissions Required to Invoke Admin Services](/references/permissions-required-to-invoke-admin-services/).
+    -   For a list of the operations that can be performed with different permission levels, see [Permissions Required to Invoke Admin Services](/references/permissions-required-to-invoke-admin-services/).
     -   The following article guides you through transforming existing SOAP-based services into REST services in WSO2 Identity Server:
         [Exposing WSO2 Identity Server Admin Services the REST Way](http://wso2.com/library/articles/2016/10/article-exposing-wso2-identity-server-admin-services-the-rest-way/#step2).